Turner’s Pit Barbeque

 0/10 Ranking: 8/10

-Description: Cheddar cheese and jalapenos are the headlining flavors with this sausage, which they slice into thin cut pieces for easy grabbing.
-The casing still had a nice snap to it though, with a well blended fat to meat ratio and mixture.
-Mild spiciness for the jalapeno being in it and could use a little more smokiness to it as well.
+Description: Cheddar cheese and jalapenos are the headlining flavors with this sausage, which they slice into thin-cut pieces for easy grabbing.
+The casing still had a nice snap to it, though, with a well-blended fat-to-meat ratio and mixture.
+Mild spiciness from the jalapeno being in it, and it could use a little more smokiness to it as well.
 50/50 on if I’d order it again

 Sausage – Jerk Chicken